hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Workflow Summary

-The private module registry is designed to be be as automatic as possible, so it defers to your VCS provider for most management tasks.
+The private module registry is designed to be as automatic as possible, so it defers to your VCS provider for most management tasks.
 The only manual tasks are adding a new module and deleting versions.

 After configuring at least one [connection to a VCS provider][vcs], you can publish a new module by specifying a properly formatted VCS repository (one module per repo, with an expected name and tag format; see below for details).
 The registry automatically detects the rest of the information it needs, including the module's name and its available versions.